 We would not be looking at this revolution without technology.
 Cloud-based solutions such as Vonage enable cheaper communication and collaboration with VoIP.
 Slack offers work focused solutions and tools like Trello and Google Hangouts make it more possible to create cultures across countries.

 There are challenges that need to be addressed though.
 Companies will need to develop communication between members of their remote teams, not just for working efficiency, but to ensure they knit cohesively and identify themselves as a whole unit.
+These home accessories and gadgets may be useful to you when working from home too.

 It is only a partial success for those involved.
 Some 18% of the UK’s home-based workers said at that point that they want to move back into a professional space.
 Millennials, particularly, tend to thrive in more socially stimulating office spaces.
 COVID-19 may have put some people off but for others, the dislike of isolation will win out every time.